matteorinalduzzi/TTM/README.md

 ## Time Series: a Powerful Tool for Forecasting

-Before diving into our project, it is useful to recall some of the basics of Time Series Analyis.<br /><br />
+Before diving into our project, it is useful to recall some basics of Time Series Analysis.<br /><br />
 Generally speaking, a time series is a collection of data points indexed in chronological order: imagine temperature readings taken every hour, or stock prices recorded daily - these are all examples of time series data.
 The power of Time Series Analysis lies in its ability to exploit the inherent temporal relationships within the data for forecasting purposes.

 Time Series Analysis can be applied in various forecasting problems: